Blosc/python-blosc2/doc/python-blosc2.rst

     **Binary data optimization**

-    Blosc2 is designed to optimize binary data (integers, floats, bools), enhancing compression, and accelerating processing, making it ideal for high-performance numerical applications.
+    Blosc2 is designed to enhance compression for binary data (integers, floats, bools), making it ideal for high-performance numerical applications.

     ---

     **Flexible storage**

-    Blosc2 offers storage in memory, disk, or network, adapting to your needs and facilitating integration into various systems.
+    Blosc2 offers storage in memory, disk, or `network <https://ironarray.io/caterva2>`_, adapting to your needs and facilitating integration into various systems.

     ---

     **N-dimensional, compressed arrays**

-    Blosc2 supports NDArray objects for the efficient storage and manipulation of multidimensional data, making it ideal for complex data sets.
+    Blosc2 supports `NDArray objects <https://www.blosc.org/python-blosc2/getting_started/tutorials/02.ndarray-basics.html>`_
+    for efficient storage and manipulation of multidimensional data, making it ideal for complex data sets.

     ---